 International travelers can apply for Trusted Traveler Programs.
 These programs allow for expedited processing into the United States.
 To be a Trusted Traveler you must be pre-approved and determined to be low risk.
 This process takes time to complete.

-The Mobile Passport app speeds you through U.S. Customs and Border Protection at 1 cruise port and 24 airports.
+The Mobile Passport app speeds you through U.S. Customs and Border Protection at select airports.
 This is fast, just download the app ahead of time.
 Then fill out the form within 4 hours of your re-entry to the US.

 Puerto Plata International Airport (POP)

 Gregorio Luperón International Airport (Spanish: Aeropuerto Internacional Gregorio Luperón) (IATA: POP, ICAO: MDPP), and popularly referred to as Puerto Plata International Airport is located in Puerto Plata in the Dominican Republic.

 The main terminal building has 10 gates; 5 with boarding bridges on the satellite concourse, and 5 without in the frontal concourse.